 T is the number of whole months for which maintenance was agreed to be provided.

+Note for this regulation:

-Note — Section 126(1) of the Code provides that, if a debtor terminates a linked maintenance services contract because of the termination of the credit contract, the debtor is entitled to a proportionate rebate of consideration under the maintenance services contract.
+Section 126(1) of the Code provides that, if a debtor terminates a linked maintenance services contract because of the termination of the credit contract, the debtor is entitled to a proportionate rebate of consideration under the maintenance services contract.
 Section 126(3) of the Code provides that the regulations may prescribe the manner of calculating that proportionate rebate of consideration.

 Part 8 — Matters prescribed for the purposes of Part 8 of the Code (Related insurance contracts)